Skip To Main Content

 Adjustable interest rates might make this option seem riskier than a fixed-rate mortgage.
 Yet, the lower initial rate could make it easier to get into the home you want now.
 With an initial lower interest rate and lower monthly payment, you may be able to pay down your principal and build equity faster.

-Your principal is the amount of money that you borrow.
-Home equity is the market value of a homeowner’s interest in their real estate property.
+Your principal link opens to a Commerce page is the amount of money that you borrow.
+Home equity link opens to a Commerce page is the market value of a homeowner’s interest in their real estate property.
 It’s calculated by determining the current fair market value of the home, minus the amount you owe toward its mortgage payment or other loans secured by the home.

 You might choose this type of mortgage if you don’t plan to stay in your home beyond the fixed-rate period.
 “Many people have a plan to live in a home for a certain period of time,” says Farley.